Prasanna30/CoreJavaProjectQuestions/README.md

 When one of the number is zero throw NumberIsZeroException and when one of the number is more than 100 throw NumberTooBigException.
 Write a method to divide the two numbers.
 The exception must me thrown from this method and caught in the main class.
 Print the approprate error messages in the catch blocks.

+7.creating a custom exception class with name AgeDoesnotMatchException.Another class Student contains two private variables name, age and, a parameterized constructor which initializes the instance variables.
+Form the main method we are accepting name and age values from user and initializing Student class by passing the accepted values.
+In the constructor of the Student class we have created an object of the exception AgeDoesnotMatchException and raised the exception (using throws) if the age value is between 17 and 24.
+Output : On executing this program, you need to pass name and age values from keyboard.
+If the given age value id not between 17 and 24 then exception occurs